AndreasChristensen89/resto-booking-system/README.md

 2. personal details form

 TABLE SORT LOGIC:
+Admin can choose to turn this logic on/off in Admin -> Booking Details -> Edit first object -> auto table assign tick box
 1. Firstly, the function seeks to bring an exact match with table-size/number of people.
-2. If there are no exact matches it will look for table-size minus one
+    - If there are no exact matches it will look for table-size minus one
     - This is done to keep groups at the same table, and also to preserve other tables (smaller tables are valuable for dates/small families)
-3. If there are no matches it will store the best option for 1 table
+    - If there are no matches it will store the best option for 1 table
-4. Follows to find best option (fewest seat losses) when combining any two tables
+2. Follows to find best option (fewest seat losses) when combining any two tables
-5. Follows to find best option (fewest seat losses) when combining any three tables
+3. Follows to find best option (fewest seat losses) when combining any three tables
-6. All options are then compared to each other to find best match
+4. All options are then compared to each other to find best match
     - fewest tables are prioritised, meaning if losses are equal it will pick the option with the fewest tables
         - 1-table-option is only compared to 2-table-option.
 If a single table can fit a group, and with fewer or equal losses than a two-table option, then a 3-table option is not worth considering due to loss of smaller tables.
 As mentioned above, smaller tables are valuable and should be kept for smaller groups.
         - e.g. if available tables' sizes are [2, 2, 4, 10], a group of 8 will be given a table of 10, even though the total-seat loss of 2+2+4 == 0.
 If only the table for 10 is used, then three tables remain for a potential of more groups, compared to only a table of 10.
     - fewer losses are then prioritised
         - 2-table option and 3-table option are compared
-7. This is the basic logic, and admin can change which tables are given at any point.
+5. If three tables are not sufficient then tables will be added one by one, largest to smallest.
+    - If sum of seats exceeds number of guests then last table will not be added, and it, along with the following smaller tables, is checked for which one gives fewest losses.
+    - Seeks to only add one table to preserve tables
+7. Once tables are assigned Admin is still free to change tables in admin settings.

 Current bugs to fix: